 If you have some extra time, try brining your pork for an hour before roasting to ensure every slice is juicy.
 I mix 1 tablespoon of kosher salt and 1 tablespoon brown sugar in a cup of warm (not hot) water.
 Place in a large Ziploc bag with the pork and brine for 30 minutes to 2 hours before roasting or grilling.

 Simple Dinner Recipes

 After the chaos of the holidays, it’s time to get back to reality.
-Quick and simple dinner recipes are needed as the kids head back to school and meal time becomes hectic again.
-This glazed apple mustard pork tenderloin is elegant enough for dinner guest, yet you won’t break a sweat making it.
+Quick and simple dinner recipes are needed as the kids head back to school and mealtime becomes hectic again.
+This glazed apple mustard pork tenderloin is elegant enough for dinner guests, yet you won’t break a sweat making it.
 I served this with sauteed apples, but applesauce would be a marvelous pairing as well.
 These Crispy Smashed Potatoes are always a hit and a yummy side dish.